How to use π

 Example:

-Once you delete the job, the system will respond back with ok
+Once you delete the job, the system will respond back with okif the command was successful

-If we now lookup that same project, we'll see the job status is cancelled
+If we now lookup that same project, we'll see the job status is cancelled:

 Archiving a Project